ibnuh/ibnuh.github.io/_posts/2019-09-08-remote-ssh-to-android-termux.md

 $ pkg install openssh
 ```

-## Starting and stopping SSH Server
+## Starting and stopping SSH server

 To start the SSH server, run this command